diessica/dotfiles/README.md

 These are my very personal **system preferences**; **command-line tools**, **tweaks** and **utils**.

 Productivity is quite a subjective topic, so perhaps my flow won't work for you in the same way it works for me.
-Actually, I'm not even sure whether it is the most productive way to work, but, as a huge fan of productivity stuff, I try hard to be more comfortable on my computer everyday.
+Actually, I'm not even sure whether it is the most productive way to work, but, as a huge fan of productivity stuff, I try hard to be more comfortable on my computer every day.

 I guess productivity is more about comfort than anything else, after all.